chathurperera/Huddle-landing-page/huddle-landing-page-with-curved-sections-master/README.md

 - Adding hover states for all interactive elements on the page.
 - Coming up with suitable stylings for fonts and box-model.
 - Writing clean code as much as possiblle.
+- Following best HTML practices in order to keep the HTML documents consistent and organized.

 ## Table of contents